yingzhang-da/Olist_E-Commerce_Data_Analysis/README.md

 When filtering for orders with a 'canceled' status, the overall average review score drops below 3.
 This indicates a strong correlation between order cancellations and negative customer experiences.

-next step:
-The business should closely investigate the decline in review scores during periods of high order volume.
-This trend suggests potential operational strain, and addressing it may involve optimizing logistics, improving fulfillment processes, or scaling support capacity during peak demand.
-Enhancing service performance in these critical periods can directly improve customer satisfaction and loyalty."
-Additionally, the observed decline in both payment value and order volume in 2018 warrants further analysis.
-Understanding the underlying causes—whether market saturation, increased competition, pricing issues, or changes in consumer behavior—will be essential for developing informed strategies to regain momentum and sustain growth.

-#### Customer Behavior
+### 3. Customer Segmentation & Behavior Analysis

-**How do customers interact to out platform?**
-  - How many are one-time buyers vs. repeat customers?
+**How do customers interact to out platform?
+How many are one-time buyers vs. repeat customers?**

-implementing RFM segmentation using quantile-based scoring (NTILE)
+**3.1 implementing RFM segmentation using quantile-based scoring (NTILE)**

 <details>
 <summary> Show SQL Query: Customer Segmentation </summary>